OctopusDeploy/docs/src/pages/docs/deployments/docker/docker-run-with-networking.md

 From the project process page, add a new step via **Add Step ➜ Run a Docker Container**.
 This step helps you configure the parameters that will be passed to the [docker run](https://docs.docker.com/engine/reference/commandline/run/) command.

 1. Set the *Name* to **First Server**.
-2. Ensure the step is set to run on the **docker-server** role (targeting the Docker host and Network we created earlier).
+2. Ensure the step is set to run on the **docker-server** target tag (targeting the Docker host and Network we created earlier).
 3. For the *Package Feed* the **DockerHub** feed.
 You may notice the only options are Docker feeds, like the one we created earlier.
 This is because only Docker feeds will be shown for Docker-specific steps.
 4. Set the *Package ID* as **busybox**.
 Note, the package auto-complete should search for and return all public images from Docker Hub with the word "busybox".
 Since we want to use the official image, select the one that is not preceded by a registry prefix. busybox is a tiny linux distro that, at just over 1 MB, will serve as a sufficient image for this feature demonstration.
 ![](/docs/deployments/docker/images/busybox-image-search.png)